Hello all

 How to handle cravings:

-If you find yourself starting to crave food, go for a short walk; see if you’re still hungry afterwards before eating.
+If you find yourself starting to crave food, go for a short walk; see if you’re still hungry afterward.

 Stay hydrated.
 Sip water or unsweetened herbal or green tea to minimise “empty stomach” sensations and support detoxification.